Dowell, Illinois: Kathleen Coal Mine

+At one time, oil companies conducted research to determine if oil could be extracted from the coal seams around the Kathleen.

-Baseball Team
+Baseball team

 The town hosted a baseball team that consisted of players who worked in the Kathleen Mine.
 The team was named the Dowell Kathleens.
 They occasionally played against the St. Louis Browns, a professional team, as well as the Belleville Stags, a minor league team.

 Dowell today

 With the departure of the Kathleen Mine, Dowell has become a quiet residential community.
 The mine has been suspected of causing sinkholes in the village.